 10. Posting the same message on all social platforms

-Tip: Unlink your accounts and take the time to craft messages specifically for each channel (tools like Hootsuite make it really easy to schedule this stuff out).
+Tip: Unlink your accounts and take the time to craft messages specifically for each channel (social media management tools like Sprout Social and Hootsuite make it really easy to schedule this stuff out).

 Know of any more common social media mistakes nonprofits should avoid?
 Tweet your tips at us!